Kughanraj/kughanraj.github.io/_posts/2024-12-31-cyberx-writeup.md

 The real flag is in the link in the picture but you just need to time travel before infrostealer deleted the blogpost...

-For that you need to go to [time_travel_machine](http://web.archive.org/) and paste the website there, a bit guessy but meh.
+For that you need to go to time_travel_machine -> http://web.archive.org/ (could not post the link since it is not https) and paste the website there, a bit guessy but meh.

 ![Step12](images/apoc12.png)